Queen Elizabeth II-Child to Heiress Presumptive.

 The new King (Charles III) also has a deep love of Scotland, some of it thanks to the influence of his late grandmother, Queen Elizabeth the Queen Mother, a member of the aristocratic Bowes-Lyon family, with deep roots in Glamis and the county of Angus (Forfarshire of old).
 Previously, His Majesty was known here as the Duke of Rothesay and Lord of the Isles.
 As such, he has regularly toured the islands and mainland of Scotland, involving himself with many projects, such as a major restoration programme at Dumfries House, which has brought work to many locals.
 However, the late Queen Elizabeth II has set a very high benchmark: to many (indeed, the vast majority) she was a Queen Regnant without equal.

 Robert Prentice is a biographer and regular contributor to ‘Majesty’ magazine in the United Kingdom.
-His biography, ‘Princess Olga of Yugoslavia: Her Life and Times’ is available to purchase in hardback or as an e-book through Amazon.
+His biography, ‘Princess Olga of Yugoslavia: Her Life and Times’ is available to purchase in hardback through Amazon.

 #QueenOfScots #thequeen #britishroyalfamily #queenelizabethii #balmoral #royaldeeside #crathie #braemargathering #orderofthethistle #KingCharlesIII #dumfrieshouse